 On the other hand, in tuplespaces it is not possible to know beforehand which is the format of the data that producers will use to publish information in the space, and therefore, there is no way to know which data format the consumers expect.
 An implicit agreement is expected, but in the Semantic Web where millions of users and applications will interact, these implicit agreements are not feasible.
-In addition, the lack of semantics in data represented by Web means and in most tuplespace and publish-subscribe implementations limits the ability of search engines to provide accurate answers.
-Since CSpaces will provide rich schema specifications for the data stored, the coordination model based on the integration of the two technologies (tuplespace and publishsubscribe) have to be extended to support machine processable semantics.
-For instance, in Triple Space Computing [Fensel, 2004] the data published and accessed is represented by RDF triples.
-[Li and Jiang, 2004] proposes an equivalent approach for event-based systems using DAML+OIL to express more accurately subscriptions and to improve event filtering mechanisms.
+In addition, the lack of semantics limits the ability of search engines to provide accurate answers.
+Thus, [Fensel, 2004] suggests that TupleSpace infrastructure should incorporate rich schema specifications for the data stored.
 However, the use of languages likes RDFS, OWL (DAML+OIL) and FOL (First Order Logic) is only part of the solution.
 The same terms can be described using OWL, but they can belong to different conceptualizations, and thus, they can have different meanings.
 To overcome this situation, two possible approaches can be taken: the use of mediators between applications and the communication channel, and the use of mediated persistent communication channels (the purpose of Shared CSpaces).